quintuple-mallard/quintuple-mallard/README.md

 # Hi!

 I have this account so that I sometime soon can contribute to Exercism!

+My Exercism username is SneakyMallard.

-I code in HTML, CSS, JS and Python, and I am trying to learn a bit of Uiua.
+I code in HTML, CSS, JS and Python.